History of Trieste: Government policies towards Trieste

-Tensions and political conflicts, both internal and in Trieste, Trieste is between the municipality and the central government, there were years in which Prince Konrad Hohenlohe was the imperial governor of the region (1904–1915), since he was a supporter of the so-called tribalism and followed a filoslava policy.
-The trialism was a political project supported by Archduke Franz Ferdinand of Austria-Este (designated heir to the throne of Francis Joseph and made regent, at the time, given the late emperor's age), which aimed to create a third kingdom empire, next to those of Austria and Hungary: the Danube Slavia, that would also have included Trieste and the Austrian Coast.
-Indeed, it was the will of the Austrian Government '... to weaken the powers and the political and economic strength of the city of Trieste checked by the national-liberal Italian, rightly considering the heart of the national liberalism in Austria and irredentist tendencies ".
+Tensions and political conflicts, both internal to Trieste, and between the municipality and the central government, grew in the years when Prince Konrad of Hohenlohe-Schillingsfürst was the imperial governor of the region (1904–1915), since he was a supporter of the so-called tribalism and followed a pro-slav policy.
+The trialism was a political project supported by Archduke Franz Ferdinand of Austria (designated heir to the throne of Francis Joseph and made regent, at the time, given the emperor's age), which aimed to create a third Slavic kingdom within the empire, along with those of Austria and Hungary, that would also have included Trieste and the Austrian Littoral.
+Indeed, it was the will of the Austrian Government '... to weaken the powers and the political and economic strength of the city of Trieste controlled by the national-liberal Italian, rightly considering the heart of the national liberalism in Austria and irredentist tendencies".
 This also included the severing of "... close political, cultural and social among liberals Trieste and Italy.."

 The school problem

-An issue that aroused strong interest and sometimes great passions was to school, because the teaching was seen as an essential form of transmission and preservation of the national culture.
-The imperial educational system was quite complex and differentiated, as intended for a multiplicity of ethnic groups enclosed in the same state.
-Simplifying for brevity, you can present the following distinction for the city of Trieste in the period: there were primary schools where teaching was held in familiar language (paternal or maternal language) or better in the so-called endeavored use of language routinely by students, but who foresaw the obligation of German as a second language; Then there were secondary schools, which had to Trieste as a teaching language or the language used by the majority of the population and by the educated class and the business (Italian) or the official language of the empire and administrative (German).
+An issue that aroused strong interest and sometimes great passions was schooling, because teaching was seen as an essential form of transmission and preservation of national culture.
+The imperial educational system was quite complex and differentiated, as it was intended for a multiplicity of ethnic groups enclosed in the same state.
+Simplifying for brevity, you can present the following distinction for the city of Trieste in the period: there were primary schools where teaching was held in familiar language (paternal or maternal language) or better in the so-called endeavoured use of language routinely by students, but who foresaw the obligation of German as a second language; then there were secondary schools, which had as a teaching language either the language used by the majority of the population and by the educated class and business (Italian) or the official and administrative language of the empire (German).
 The complexity was increased by the existence of state and municipal schools, institutions with parallel sections with a different language of instruction and again by the substantial number of hours spent in some institutions in certain languages (Italian, German, Slovenian), but as a matter of ' learning rather than as the language of instruction.

 The imperial authorities tried to spread as much as possible to teaching in German and, in part, also Slovenian.
-The same textbooks were subjected to strict censorship, with results even paradoxical as, in some cases, the study of Italian literature of texts translated from the German or the prohibition to study the same story of Trieste, because it was deemed "too Italian".
-For these reasons, the Italian National League had, among its main objectives, the promotion of scholarly and educational institutions for the cultural defense of the Italian ethnic group.
+The same textbooks were subjected to strict censorship, with some paradoxical results, such as the study of Italian literature using texts translated from German or the prohibition on the study of the history of Trieste, because it was deemed "too Italian".

+For these reasons, the Italian National League had, among its main objectives, the promotion of scholarly and educational institutions for the cultural defence of the Italian ethnic group.